lander2k2/sample-webapp/README.md

 ## Prerequisites

-- a running Postgres database called "webapp_sample"
+- a running Postgres instance with a database called "webapp_sample"
 - psql installed locally

 ## Prepare the Database